openid/eKYC-IDA/openid-ida-verified-claims.md

     * `name`: Optional.
 String containing the name of the person giving the vouch/reference in the same format as defined in section 5.1 (Standard Claims) of the OpenID Connect Core specification.
     * `birthdate`: Optional.
 String containing the birthdate of the person giving the vouch/reference in the same format as defined in section 5.1 (Standard Claims) of the OpenID Connect Core specification.
     * All elements of the OpenID Connect `address` claim (see [@!OpenID]): Optional.
     * `country_code`: Optional.
-String denoting the country or supranational organization that issued the evidence as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
-2-letter ICAO codes may be used in some circumstances for compatibility reasons.
+String denoting the entity giving the vouch as [@!ISO3166-1] Alpha-3 codes or [@!ICAO-Doc9303] 3-letter codes, e.g., "USA" or "JPN".
+ISO Alpha-2 codes or ICAO 2-letter codes may be used in some circumstances for compatibility reasons.
+    Note: [@!ICAO-Doc9303] refers to [@!ISO3166-1] and only the codes not in ISO3166 are defined in the ICAO doc.
     * `occupation`: Optional.
 String containing the occupation or other authority of the person giving the vouch/reference.
     * `organization`: Optional.
 String containing the name of the organization the voucher is representing.
 * `derived_claims`: Optional.
 JSON object containing claims about the end-user which were derived from the vouch described in the evidence array member it is part of (an example is presented later in this document)